 Anyone familiar with the romance genre knows about Nora Roberts.
 She is the best-selling author of romance novels alive.
 Roberts has been at the top for a long time, as Barbara Cartland–who sold over 1 billion books–has been deceased for almost twenty years.

 Roberts writes as J.D.
-Robb for the aforementioned series.
+Robb for the series, as mentioned earlier.
 In addition, she has also written books under the pseudonyms Jill March and–in the U.K.–Sarah Hardesty.

 Nora Roberts: Early Life and Career

 Superstar author Nora Roberts was born Eleanor Marie Robertson on October 10, 1950, in Silver Spring, Maryland.
 She was the youngest of five children.